-State Fair Entries: Are due to the Extension Office in August, shortly after the fair.
+State Fair Entries: Are due to the Extension Office in August, shortly after the county fair.
 Check for the deadline date.

-State Fair: The Extension Office can transport your projects to the State Fair.
+State Fair: The Extension Office can transport most projects to the State Fair, transportation may not be available for large items.
 Please have proper packaging & boxes to protect your items from getting damaged.
 Your projects will need to be brought to the Extension Office by a specific time.